 Kelly’s practice areas include health care law and professional liability defense, employment and discrimination matters, Title IX employment and disciplinary matters, insurance defense and subrogation, construction and commercial disputes, and tax concerns.
 She has extensive litigation experience with complex and multifaceted cases, and regularly appears before state and federal courts, in addition to administrative, governmental, and higher-education tribunals.

 Kelly’s undergraduate and master studies focused on international studies and economics.
 She is fluent in German and speaks Polish and Italian.
 While attending the University of Maine School of Law, she worked as a summer associate at the Viennese law firm of Hausmaninger Kletter in Austria, assisting multi-national corporations in resolving disputes and participating in complex international arbitration.
 During law school, Kelly was a member of Moot Court Board and awarded recognition for writing the Best Respondent’s Brief.
 She also was an editor for the Ocean and Coastal Law Journal and authored an article about the international debate surrounding alewives and the use of shared fishing ladders by Canada and the United States.

 Kelly served as aide to Virginia Senator John W. Warner while an undergraduate student at Johns Hopkins University.
-As a star athlete, she was a goalkeeper for both the Hopkins field hockey and lacrosse teams and was honored as an All-American in field hockey.
-In 2018, she was named by the U.S. Women’s Masters Olympic Field Hockey Committee to its traveling team and represented Team USA during the International Hockey Federation (FIH) Masters World Cup in Terrassa, Spain.
+A star athlete, she was a goalkeeper for both the Hopkins field hockey and lacrosse teams, and was honored as an All-American in field hockey.
+After university, Kelly served as a member of the USA Field Hockey National Outdoor Team.
+In 2018, she was named by the U.S. Women’s Masters Olympic Field Hockey Committee to its traveling team, and represented Team USA during the International Hockey Federation (FIH) Masters World Cup in Terrassa, Spain.